Osijek: Twentieth century

 The city expanded in the 20th century with the development of new residential districts, including Sjenjak, Vijenac, Ivana Meštrovića, Novi Grad, and Jug II.
 Osijek's riverside setting and its cultural and historical heritage, most notably the Baroque citadel of Tvrđa—one of the most distinctive architectural complexes in the region—have been significant factors in the growth of its tourism sector.
 Separately, during World War II, the Osijek oil refinery was a target for Allied bombing raids as part of the broader Oil Campaign.

 In the aftermath of the war, the local German-speaking population was expelled.
 The daily newspaper Glas Slavonije was relocated to Osijek, where it has been published ever since.
 The post-war period saw the establishment of several key institutions: the city's historical archive was founded in 1947, followed by the city library (GISKO) in 1949.
 This cultural expansion continued with the opening of a children's theatre and an art gallery.
-For public safety, the volunteer fire department DVD "Hrvatska Elektroprivreda" was founded in 1950, operating separately from the DVD "Vodovod" which had been established in 1947.
-Continuing the tradition of promoting national heritage, especially in music and arts, the tamburitza band "Pajo Kolarić" was founded on 21 March 1954.
+For public safety, the volunteer fire department DVD "Hrvatska Elektroprivreda" was founded in 1950, operating separately from the DVD "Vodovod", which had been established in 1947.
+Continuing the tradition of promoting national heritage, especially in music and the arts, the tamburitza band "Pajo Kolarić" was founded on 21 March 1954.

 Osijek's modern infrastructure began to develop significantly in the late 1950s and 1960s.
 In 1958, it was connected to Zagreb and Belgrade by a modern paved road, and a new bridge over the Drava River was constructed to the north in 1962.
 This period also saw the foundation of higher education in the city.
 The first faculty was the Faculty of Economy (established in 1959 as a study centre of the University of Zagreb), which was immediately followed by schools that would become the Faculty of Agriculture and the Faculty of Philosophy.
 The founding of the Faculty of Law in 1975 marked a key milestone, as it became a charter member of the newly established University of Osijek.

 Concurrently, Osijek solidified its role as a regional centre for food and agriculture, exemplified by the establishment of a major agricultural collective in 1962.
 Further enhancing city life, a new pedestrian suspension bridge was built over the Drava River in the 1980s.